NC256/Closest-Pair-of-Points-Problem/README.md

       continue;  // Skip this loop since we don't want to compare a point to itself }
-    double distance = distanceBetween(p,q); // Calculate the distance with some function (not shown here) if (distance < shortestSoFar){          // If it's shorter than the shortest we've found so far, then save it shortestSoFar = distance;
+    double distance = distanceBetween(p,q); // Calculate the distance with some function (not shown here) if (distance < shortestSoFar){          // If it's shorter than the shortest we've found so far, save it shortestSoFar = distance;
     }
   }